ethereum-optimism/design-docs/protocol/strict-derivation.md

 - How to treat _older_ batches is easy: they are dropped.
 - Similarly to out of order frames, how to treat future batches (gaps) has two options:
   - Option 1: immediately fill the gap with deposit-only blocks, and then process the batch.
+  It is noteworthy that the future batch can then only be valid if it built on top of a gap of empty batches.
   - Option 2: drop future batches, and wait for up to a full sequencing window for the next batch to arrive.
+  - Note that the pre-Holocene behavior is to cache _future_ batches for later checking when the gap has been closed.
+It is one goal of Holocene to remove as much buffering as possible, so this behavior is not considered a valid option.

 ### Proposed solution